Saewt/po-pilot/README.md

 - Scrape module

 **Kaan Mert Öztürk**
 - Co-developed the early-stage UI/Frontend in parallel with another teammate to explore multiple design and implementation approaches.
-The final version is still under evaluation and not yet released.
+The final version is still under evaluation and not yet decided on.

 **Abdülmelik Karaçay**
 - Co-developed the early-stage UI/Frontend in parallel with another teammate to explore multiple design and implementation approaches.
-The final version is still under evaluation and not yet released.
+The final version is still under evaluation and not yet decided on.